-Robert Vadra appears before ED in money laundering case
+Robert Vadra grilled for 4 hours, denies owning properties in London

-New Delhi, Feb 6: Robert Vadra accompanied by wife Priyanka Gandhi Vadra arrived at the Enforcement Directorate (ED) office to appear in connection with a money laundering case.
-Priyanka Gandhi Vadra left soon after.
+New Delhi, Feb 6: Robert Vadra, the brother-in-law of Congress chief Rahul Gandhi, was on Wednesday questioned by Enforcement Directorate (ED) for over four hours in its money laundering probe denied owning any properties in London, as per reports.

 According to reports, more than 40 questions have been prepared for Robert Vadra, brother-in-law of Congress President Rahul Gandhi.
 Two Deputy Directors already questioning him.

-Shortly, a Joint Director will also join the interrogation.
+"I know Manoj Arora.
+He was once my employee.
+But he did not write any email on my behalf," Robert Vadra told ED officials, say reports.

 Also read: Sabarimala: Devaswom board does U-turn, SC reserves verdict